About

 R. Brian Cisneros, M.A. began organizing the first craft chocolate event in North America that focused on chocolate consumer education as a springboard for social justice in 2007.
 Brian’s work has made a significant impact in popularizing craft chocolate in North America through 15-years of large-scale events that share the voices of cacao farmers and provide pathways-to-market for small chocolate makers.
 Brian is currently focused on specialty chocolate quality standards and the development of the specialty cocoa sector as a tool for farmer equity.
 Brian is known for his critical and comprehensive understanding of the artisan chocolate ecosystem; from cacao sourcing, to manufacture, to finished product quality.
 Brian Cisneros currently provides leadership to Chocolate Alliance, NW Chocolate Festival, The Chocolate Makers UnConference, and the Specialty Cocoa Association.
 Brian Cisneros is a lifelong activist for farmer equity, reparative social justice, deep ecology, and forest sustainability.

-2023 Judges
+2024 Judges

-Rebecca Taylor-Roseman
+Rebecca Roseman

 Doreen Leong

-Founder, Cococlectic
+Co-Founder, Cococlectic

 Standards